jdchandler88/openshift-install/README.md

 This accounts for a total of 330GB.
 Adding additional 20GB for safety.

+### procedure
+* Install Git on host machine. 'sudo apt-get install git'

 Vagrant and Ansible must be installed on the Ubuntu host VM.
 Vagrant will be used to create the cluster machines and Ansible will be used to do pre-installation configuration.

-### procedure
 procedure found on RHEL openshift website